yhwu66/Pair-Assign/README.md

-# Pair-Assign
+# Pair-Assignment
-This is a pair assignment for csci-526 23fall
+This is a pair group assignment for CSCI-526 Fall 2023 SpaceWord Odyssey